CookieCollie/Bootleg-Tetris/README.md

 # Purpose of existence
 This is an attempt to clone the famous Tetris game.
 It serves as the final project for our OOP course in HCMIU-VN.

-Here is our Report

 # Dependencies
 - Java Development Kit 11

 # Download
-Download the latest release and extract it, which contains 3 things:
+Download the latest release and extract it, which contains 4 things:

 - Resources
 - Audio